-Keywords: Drip irrigation, adoption, groundwater
+Keywords: Drip irrigation, adoption, groundwater, Wells, surface water source, and land holding

 Introduction

 Water, the most important resource of the universe and the essential component for agriculture.
 Water is required for all living organisms for their survival in the earth.
 Without water, the possibility of living in earth will be zero.
 This shows the importance of water in earth.
 The quantity of water available on earth had been assessed and it was found to be 1386 M km3, of which, 96.54 per cent (1338 M km3) of water exists in oceans and seas.
-Only 23.40 million kilometer cube is found below the earth surface (groundwater) and 2120 km3 of water available in surface water sources like rivers, lakes, etc., can be used for agriculture, which is less than 2 per cent of the total water availability.
+Only 23.40-million-kilometer cube is found below the earth surface (groundwater) and 2120 km3 of water available in surface water sources like rivers, lakes, etc., can be used for agriculture, which is less than 2 per cent of the total water availability.
 Though the quantity of water is less than 2 per cent of the total water availability, globally more than 70 per cent of agricultural land is irrigated (Jain et. al., 2019) and in India according to 2023-24 data, the net irrigated area was 82.42 hectares.

 Several studies showed that agriculture is the top most water consumer.
 This is because the population of our country is increasing in an increasing rate and India ranked first place in terms of population.
 This rising population need to be fed and hence cropping has to be increased, which in turn increases the demand for water (Singh et al., 2020).
 The demand for water decreased the groundwater levels in several places of our country and also surface water resources have dried up in several places.
 According to Rockstrom, (2001) a country or place with less than 1700 m3 of utilizable water resource per person per year is said to be water stressed nation.
-Based on the census of 2011, India is a water stressed country, where the per capita water availability is 1614 m3 which may even become worse in 2065 upto 1137 m3 of water (Jain 2011).
+Based on the census of 2011, India is a water stressed country, where the per capita water availability is 1614 m3 which may even become worse in 2065 up to 1137 m3 of water (Jain 2011).

 Decrease in water levels in wells due to decrease in groundwater levels, would lead to formation of overexploited zones and critical zones (Patle et. al., 2015).
-Overexploited zones refers to the areas wherein the quantity of groundwater extraction is greater than groundwater recharge.
+Overexploited zones refer to the areas wherein the quantity of groundwater extraction is greater than groundwater recharge.
 Similarly, in a region if more than 90 per cent of groundwater recharge is exploited then it is said to be critical regions.
 The formation of overexploited and critical regions are the initial phases leading to extinction of agriculture in that region due to lack of water, since the moment when the wells dried up, agriculture is impossible.
 From the above all arguments, it is clear that without water, agriculture will be impossible and hence measures need to be taken to reduce water loss in agriculture.